simonduchen/AccShares/README.md

 A new tab will open in your browser which contains the metro bundler which allows you to run the application on your device or in the browser.

-You can download the Expo app on your device and use the QR-code to automatically connect to the Expo server and run the application.
+**An Expo app can be downloaded on your device and to be able to use the QR-code and automatically connect to the Expo server and run the application.**Download links:**

-> **Download links:**

 > **Google play:** https://play.google.com/store/apps/details?id=host.exp.exponent&hl=sv